openfheorg/openfhe-development/docs/assets/sphinx_rsts/modules/pke/pke_scheme.rst

 This is comprised of 3 folders:

-- `scheme `_, which contains the specifications of the different RNS implementations
+- `scheme <https://github.com/openfheorg/openfhe-development/tree/main/src/pke/include/scheme/>`_, which contains the specifications of the different RNS implementations

-- `schemebase`_, which contains the base implementations of various functionalities
+- `schemebase <https://github.com/openfheorg/openfhe-development/tree/main/src/pke/include/schemebase/>`_, which contains the base implementations of various functionalities

-- `schemerns`_, which contains the RNS-ed base schemeimplementations.
+- `schemerns <https://github.com/openfheorg/openfhe-development/tree/main/src/pke/include/schemerns/>`_, which contains the RNS-ed base schemeimplementations.

 At a high level, this can be thought of as: